 If you think about it, all electrical devices are ‘earthed’ which allows an exchange of electrical charge (electrons) with the earth.
 Every day the earth receives something like 50,000 lightning strikes and, consequently, has a supply of ‘free’ electrons that change the electrical charge of your body if you make contact for long enough.

 Our ancestors will have been ‘grounded’ naturally all day long because we would have either walked barefoot or worn leather shoes, which allowed the conductive exchange of anti-inflammatory, anti-aging electrons with the earth and connection to earths rhythms.
 Today we wear insulated shoes with rubber or plastic soles, disconnecting us from the earth.
 The earth is a rich source of ‘negative’ ions, called electrons, while we, especially in disease states, have more positive ions.
-The body has many oxidative processes even with a normal healthy metabolism and thus an accumulation of positive ions.
-In any inflammatory process, generally accompanied by pain, antioxidants seek to restore the balance by providing free electrons to neutralise the multitude of oxidising free radicals.
+The body has many oxidative processes even with a normal healthy Metabolism is a term that is used to describe the chemical reactions that take place within the body’s cells.
+The body gets the energy it… and thus an accumulation of positive ions.
+In any inflammatory process, generally accompanied by pain, antioxidants seek to restore the balance by providing free electrons to neutralise the multitude of oxidising Free radicals are molecules produced when the body breaks down food or by environmental exposure to things like cigarette smoke, pollution and radiation.
+Free radicals….
 Earthing provides these free electrons directly.

 Could it be that connection with the earth, the exchange of ions that effectively ‘ground’ you, and a synchronisation with the earth’s electric potential and frequency has a direct effect on health?